 PPI was designed to cover repayments in certain circumstances where you couldn’t make them yourself.
 These include if you were made redundant or couldn’t work due to an accident, illness, disability or death.

-As many as 64 million PPI policies have been sold in the UK, mostly between 1990 and 2010.
+As many as 64 million PPI policies have been sold in the UK, mostly between 1990 and 2010, some as far back as the 1970s.

 There is also a new reason to complain, about commission earned by a provider, following a court case known as ‘Plevin’.